EasyJet set to profit as holidaymakers cut down on takeaways and clothes

 “Recent research has shown that travel is the number one priority for household discretionary spend with customers safeguarding their holidays and increasingly opting for low-cost airlines and brands which provide great value.”

-The airline will operate its biggest-ever UK flying programme, with around eight per cent more capacity than in 2019 – the last year unaffected by the Covid crisis.
+The airline will operate its biggest-ever UK flying programme this summer, with around eight per cent more capacity than in 2019 – the last year unaffected by the Covid crisis.

+The airline is currently paying 23 per cent more than the market rate for most of its fuel between, due to a “hedge” that sees three-quarters of its fuel needs priced at $885 per tonne compared with the spot price of around $720.

 Commenting on the easyJet results, Emma Carr, retail and commercial litigation partner at Gowling WLG, said: “easyJet is currently navigating through economic turbulence, and despite introducing new cost control measures and adding additional routes to its offering, more is needed to strengthen its margins.”